HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/WebSphere_Integrated_Solutions_Console.md

 ## Default URLs

-During the configuration process, you might need default URLs to access different administration user interfaces.
+During the configuration process, to access different administration user interfaces you can use default URLs if need.

 Use the following default URLs to access the HCL WebSphere® Integrated Solutions Console and the Configuration Wizard: